 EXAMPLE: You're waiting for the 15 minute fishing timer to change to Fish NOW, but you forget and come back in 20 minutes...
 It will only add 10 minutes to your wait timer, since you already waited 5 minutes extra on that first attempt.

 You will automatically open a Mystery Tackle Crate after doing 6 FISH NOW fishing trips or 6 SKIP's.
+UPDATE: You can now pick whenever you want to open it, just click the Mystery Crate link on the main page, and click the Open NOW button.
 It's a daily reward for doing various daily tasks.
 Similar rewards to the 1st and last MTB that you open each day.. but different daily actions effect your luck of getting a better reward, such as: Tournament Casts, collecting crates for consecutive days, making quest catches, taking crew fishing, night fishing previous day, opening MTB's, entering the raffle and visiting the forum.. along with a couple secret luck multipliers that I'll let you guys figure out once coded in.
 All of the daily actions have diminishing returns on luck.

 Pole leveling is an indicator of your experience.
 Some poles take longer to level up than others.
 You can view how much 'experience' per level is required on the Fishing Pole page.
 If you want to level quickly, we suggest to go Night Fishing as it offers the best return!

 Catch a Fish: